-Department of Physical Therapy Procedure Regarding Service Hours (Updated July 2014)
+Department of Physical Therapy Service Hours

 Physical Therapy is a doctoring profession which includes teaching and service.
 In order to develop entry-level practitioners in this doctoring profession, the Department of Physical Therapy requires that students perform service hours throughout their time in the program.
-This semester requirement of a minimum of 20 hours includes service both within the university (10 hours recommended) and off-campus within the community (10 hours recommended).
+This semester requirement of a minimum of 20 hours includes service both within the university (10 hours recommended) and off campus within the community (10 hours recommended).
 The total number of service hours must be a combination of both on-campus and off-campus hours.
 Additionally, students are also required to attend ONE physical therapy professional association meeting (state or national) per semester.
 Attendance at this meeting is NOT considered part of the 20 hours per semester requirement, but rather a separate professional development/ service requirement.

 The purpose of this requirement is to assist students with establishing balance for life while in the academic setting and networking in the community.
 The pursuit of life-long learning, community service and promotion of the profession are part of the philosophy of the Department of Physical Therapy.
-Providing students, the opportunity to practice this in a sheltered environment is meant to establish habits for life.
+Providing students with the opportunity to practice this in a sheltered environment is meant to establish habits for life.
 Students are encouraged to establish relationships with community and professional organizations for future opportunities.

 Students are required to perform service hours and use a log to track these hours.
 Students will submit their completed log to the specified course director (the courses to which these hours are linked are listed below) by Nov 15 for the Fall Semester and April 15 for the Spring Semester.
-DPT Is and DPT IIs who fail to complete the service hours and attendance at a PT Professional meeting requirement will receive a letter grade demotion for the associated course.
-DPT IIs who fail to complete the service hours and attendance at a PT Professional meeting will receive a grade of Incomplete for the associated course and can be delayed for graduation.
+DPT I and DPT II students who fail to complete the service hours and attendance at a PT Professional meeting requirement will receive a letter grade demotion for the associated course.
+DPT II students who fail to complete the service hours and attendance at a PT Professional meeting will receive a grade of Incomplete for the associated course and can be delayed for graduation.

-DPT I Fall Semester: Professional Issues & Clinical Decision-Making I DPT I Spring Semester: Prof. Issues & Clinical Decision-Making II DPT II Fall Semester: Orthotics DPT II Spring Semester: Professional Issues III DPT III Fall Semester: Clinical III DPT III Spring Semester: Management of the Complex Patient
+DPT I Fall Semester: Exercise and Physiology of Rehabilitation

+DPT I Spring Semester: Professional Issues & Clinical Decision-Making II

+DPT II Summer Semester: Orthotics in Rehabilitation DPT II Spring Semester: Professional Issues III DPT III Fall Semester: Clinical Experience III

+DPT III Spring Semester: Management of the Complex Patient

-Students must have the service hour log signed by the faculty member or representative supervising the specific activity within TWO weeks of performing the activity.
-Should student not gain a signature in the allotted time, the student must perform another activity.
+Students must have the service hour log signed by the faculty member and/or representative supervising the specific activity within TWO weeks of performing the activity.
+Should a student not gain a signature in the allotted time, the student must perform another activity.

-Examples of on-campus and off-campus service activities is provided below.
+Examples of on-campus and off-campus service activities are provided below.
 This list is not intended to be all-inclusive but rather a guide for recommended activities and examples of approved activities.
 Any student requiring clarification about an intended activity to meet the service hours requirement may confirm the activity with the Chairperson for Student Progress.